Cyclosporiasis: Outbreaks

 Although it was initially thought that Cyclospora was confined to tropical and subtropical regions, occurrences of cyclosporiasis are becoming more frequent in North America.
 According to the Centers for Disease Control and Prevention, there have been 11 documented cyclosporiasis outbreaks in the U.S. and Canada since the 1990s.
 The CDC also recorded 1,110 laboratory-confirmed sporadic instances of cyclosporiasis.

 Between June and August 2013, multiple independent outbreaks of the disease in the U.S. sickened at least 631 people across 25 states.
 Investigations later identified a bagged salad mixture as the cause of an outbreak in Iowa and Nebraska.

 In 2015, the CDC was notified of 546 persons with confirmed cyclosporiasis infection across 31 states.
 Cluster investigations in Texas, where the greatest number of infections was reported, indicated that contaminated cilantro was the culprit.

 During July 21–August 8, 2017, the Texas Department of State Health Services (DSHS) was notified of 20 cases of cyclosporiasis among persons who dined at a Mediterranean-style restaurant chain (chain A) in the Houston area.

 On July 31, 2018, the United States Department of Agriculture (USDA) issued a public health alert for certain beef, pork and poultry salad and wrap products potentially contaminated with Cyclospora.

 The contamination came from the chopped romaine lettuce used in these products.

 In June 2020, the CDC and other regulatory bodies began investigating an outbreak of Cyclosporiasis in the Midwestern United States linked to bagged salad mix.
 On June 27, 2020, Fresh Express announced a voluntary recall of over 91 Fresh Express and private label salad products.

+In April 2025, the CDC reported an outbreak of Cyclosporiasis in Alabama from cilantro sourced from Mexico that occurred in June 2023.
+Thirty-eight cases were confirmed, and another nine were suspected from the outbreak.